För recept på svenska, klicka här: Rostade rotfrukter med dill, vita bönor och grönkål

 Canola oil, salt and black pepper

-Optional extra topping: creme fraiche
+Optional extra topping: creme fraiche of your choice

 - Set the oven to 220ºC.
 Cut the carrots and potatoes into wedges and place in a roasting pan.
 Drizzle with canola oil and sprinkle with 1/2 tsp salt and some black pepper.
 Toss and place in the middle of the oven.
 Roast for 30-35 min or until al dente, tossing again halfway through.